nburrus/tuxpaint/docs/es_ES.UTF-8/README.txt

                      A simple drawing program for children

-        Copyright © 2002-2022 by various contributors; see AUTHORS.txt.
+        Copyright © 2002-2023 by various contributors; see AUTHORS.txt.
                              https://tuxpaint.org/
                            @TuxPaintTweets on Twitter
                               Tux Paint on Tumblr

-                               diciembre 9, 2022
+                                 enero 4, 2023

              +----------------------------------------------------+
              |Table of Contents                                   |